mhurk/mhurk/README.md

-- 👋 Hi, I’m @mhurk
-- 🌱 I’m currently experimenting with Python and Django
+Interested in R, arduino stuff, and home automation.
+Currently experimenting with Python and Django.

 <!---